abdulaihalidu/Abo-Akademi-Machine-Learning/README.md

 # Abo-Akademi-Machine-Learning
-This repository contains contains various solutions to project assignments in the Machine Learning course at Abo Akademi University
+This repository contains various solutions to project assignments in the Machine Learning course at Abo Akademi University